 The overhanging rule behind these federal securities laws is that a company may not sell its securities to investors without first registering with the SEC, unless there is an exemption that applies.
 The registration process involves providing the SEC with the disclosure of all material information (any information that a reasonable investor would need to know to make a decision about whether or not to invest).
 The registration process, which is sometimes referred to as an initial public offering (IPO), is lengthy, protracted, and expensive.
 In fact, it would not be unusual to take 10 months and cost a company $150,000 to conduct a registration.
 In light of this significant hurdle, the SEC has enacted a number of exemptions to the registration rules that are specifically designed to allow startups and small businesses raise capital more quickly and at much lower cost.
 Regulation D is one such exemption.

 Regulation D Exemption

 Regulation D is an exemption that allows companies to raise capital in what is known as a private placement.
 There are various rules under Regulation D that are designed to allow for different sized offerings.
-There are four distinct offerings provided under Regulation D. Each of the four offerings is controlled by a rule: Rule 504, Rule 505, Rule 506(b), and Rule 506(c).
+There are three distinct offerings provided under Regulation D. Each of the three offerings is controlled by a rule: Rule 504, Rule 506(b), and Rule 506(c).

 The vast majority of offerings are conducted under Rule 506(b) or 506(c).
 Each allows for the company to raise any amount of money, but differ as follows: